troychaplin79/wp-singletenant/README.md

 ## Getting Started

-The following guide will walk your through setting up a WordPress singletenant environment using Local by Flywheel, but these instructions can be easily changed and adapted to function on just about any other local development setup, or a dev, staging or production server.
+The following guide will walk your through setting up a WordPress singletenant environment for `local dev`, or on a `dev`, `staging` or `production` server.

-## Initial Setup
+## Getting Started

 The setup takes two quick steps.

-### Step One: Setup Script
+### Step 1: Setup Script

-In the first step you will copy and run a script that will prompt you for specific information about this setup.
-To run the setup script you need to **SHH into** you Flywheel site and run the 3 commands below.
+SSH into you local or server environment and navigate to the wp-singeltenant repo location and use the following to start configuring the site.

 ```
-cd app/public
 cp ./scripts/setup.sh ./
 bash setup.sh
 exit
 ```

-### Step Two: Composer
+### Step 2: Composer

 The second step will download WordPress and a few plugins via composer.
 You can customize what will be installed, edit the `composer.json` file that sits at the base of this repo.
 To run composer, open a terminal window, navigate to where this repo lives on your machine, then run: